Global well-posedness of the energy-critical stochastic nonlinear Schr\"odinger equation on the three-dimensional torus: Proof of global well-posedness

 for all $j=0, \dots, J'$, as long as $\eta$, $\tau$, and $\eps$ satisfy

 This guarantees existence of the solution $v$ to \eqref{SNLS2} on $[t_0,t_0+\tau] \cap [0,T]$.
 This completes the proof of Theorem \ref{Th}. \end{proof}

 \begin{ackno} \rm The authors would like to thank Prof. Tadahiro Oh for suggesting this problem.
-G.L.~was supported by The Maxwell Institute Graduate School in Analysis and its Applications, a Centre for Doctoral Training funded by the UK Engineering and Physical Sciences Research Council (Grant EP/L016508/01), the Scottish Funding Council, Heriot-Watt University and the University of Edinburgh.
-G.L.~acknowledge support from the European Research Council (grant no.~637995 ``ProbDynDispEq'' and grant no. 864138 ``SingStochDispDyn'').
+G.L.~was supported by The Maxwell Institute Graduate School in Analysis and its Applications, a Centre for Doctoral Training funded by the UK Engineering and Physical Sciences Research Council (Grant EP/L016508/01), the Scottish Funding Council, Heriot-Watt University and the University of Edinburgh; by the European Research Council (grant no.~637995 ``ProbDynDispEq'' and grant no. 864138 ``SingStochDispDyn''); and by the EPSRC New Investigator Award (grant no.~EP/S033157/1).
 M.O. was supported by JSPS KAKENHI Grant number JP23K03182.
 M.O. would like to thank the School of Mathematics at the University of Edinburgh for its hospitality, where this manuscript was prepared. \end{ackno}